nerdlab-be/traveljam/_pages/index.markdown

   subtitle-two: "Your profile:"
   subpara-two: "Are you a frequent traveller?
 Business, budget or backpack?
 A student or a designer?<br /> We need you.
 Help us shape the experience of city trip planning in 2050."
   subtitle-three: "Your assignment:"
   subpara-three: "Hack the future.
-How will future city trippers of Art Cities in Flanders and Brussels gather and consume tourist information?
+How will future city trippers of Art Cities in Flanders and Brussels gather and consume visitor information?
 Think big and bold.
 But first, choose one of these possible futures:"
   list-one:
     - para: "There are no physical tourist offices"
     - para: "No one uses paper anymore"
     - para: "People travel as a digital detox, refusing to use digital devices on holidays"
-    - para: "Online sources are unreliable on the subject of tourist information"
+    - para: "Online sources are unreliable on the subject of visitor information"
     - para: "The government has no say"
-    - para: "There are no official sources for tourist information"
+    - para: "There are no official sources for vistior information"
   subtitle-four: "The crew:"
   subpara-four: "You’re not alone.
 We’ll give you:"
   list-two: